Probate Q&A Series What steps are required to open an intestate estate in North Carolina?

 1. Determine Eligibility and Estate Size

-2. Prepare and File the Petition for Administration
+2. Apply for Administration

 • The decedent’s full name, date of death and last county of residence.